tchize/tchize.github.io/_pages/stomp-dos.md

 To the best of my knowledge, it does not clearly state if multiple CONNECT or STOMP commands are allowed inside a single connection or the expected behavior of server in such condition.

-A Gray area in protocol and you guess it, a security risk for implementation.
+A Gray area in protocol, a security risk for implementation.

 ### Spring Relay implementation